UKHomeOffice/unhcr-erff-validation-tool/README.md

 ...
 ```

-Note: when building from repository for the first time, generate jaxb bindings for xml schema definitions by running the below maven command:
+When building from repository for the first time, generate jaxb bindings for xml schema definitions by running the below maven command:
 ```
 mvn clean compile
 ```